What is embodied carbon (and what can we do about it)?

 Certain materials like concrete, steel, aluminium, plastic and forms of insulation are high in embodied carbon.
 Another quick win is to limit their usage and instead turn to more sustainable alternatives.

-As mentioned above, reusing existing materials is a great option, but if that isn’t viable for your project, there are new, alternative materials you can use with lower embodied carbon.
+As mentioned above, reusing existing materials is a great option, but if that isn’t viable for your project, there are new low embodied carbon materials you can use.
 For example, instead of foam insulation you can use hemp or straw, while wood can be a great alternative to concrete or steel.

 6. Optimise structural efficiency